HotSauceNinja/SEI-Project-4/README.md

 * Creating a format scaffolding in each component using JSX and Bulma classes
 * Writing the requests one at a time (getting data through async functions with try / catch blocks in place, and setting into State)
 * Testing everything as I went along:
-  * First in Insomnia to make sure the request to my back end was working accurately and check nthe format the data is sent in
+  * First in Insomnia to make sure the request to my back end was working accurately and check the format the data is sent in
   * Then in my console through logging the data at each step
   * And last ensuring it shows on the page itself
 * I would then refactor my code to break it into smaller components that I could import in the main one or reuse if required
-* I then later added error handling (through using State) and updated the try / catch block to set the errors.
+* I later added error handling (through using State) and updated the try / catch block to set the errors.
 * For the components which required redirecting, I used History from react-router-dom to push a new url into the history array, and Location to refresh the page.

 As an example of how I structured the components, the film folder was composed of: